Pathoschild/smapi-mod-dump/source/Variable Grass/README.md

 | `MinIterations`   | The minimum iterations of grass growing function to perform.
 | `MaxIterations`   | The maximum iterations of grass growing function to perform.

-## Versions
-1.0:
-* Initial version.

-1.1:
-* Fixed not growing at correct times.
-* Slightly improved.

-1.2:
-* Added ini file.
-* Internal cleanup.

-1.3:
-* Updated to SMAPI 1.3+ and Stardew Valley 1.1+.
-* Standardised config file.

 ## Compiling the mod
+Installing stable releases is recommended for most users.
+If you really want to compile the mod yourself, read on.

-This mod uses the [crossplatform build config](https://github.com/Pathoschild/Stardew.ModBuildConfig#readme) so it can be built on Linux, Mac, and Windows without changes.
-See [its documentation](https://github.com/Pathoschild/Stardew.ModBuildConfig#readme) for troubleshooting.
+These mods use the [crossplatform build config](https://www.nuget.org/packages/Pathoschild.Stardew.ModBuildConfig) so they can be built on Linux, Mac, and Windows without changes.
+See [the build config documentation](https://www.nuget.org/packages/Pathoschild.Stardew.ModBuildConfig) for troubleshooting.

 ### Compiling the mod for testing
-To compile the mod and add it to the mods directory:
+To compile the mod and add it to your game's `Mods` directory:

 1. Rebuild the project in [Visual Studio](https://www.visualstudio.com/vs/community/) or [MonoDevelop](http://www.monodevelop.com/).
    <small>This will compile the code and package it into the mod directory.</small>